 St. Benedict’s Abbey and St. Benedict’s Church

 Our first stop in Atchison was to the St Benedict’s Abbey founded in 1857.
-The monks live and pray here according to the glory of god.
+The monks live and pray here according to the glory of God.
 It is located on the college campus.
 The current Abbey building was completed in 1931.
 It has a very modern feel with wood and metal pews.
 The alter is large with pipe organs in the front and rear of the abbey.
-The art and statues on the walls were amazing, it was quite an experience to see.
+The art and statues on the walls are amazing, it is quite an experience to see.

 Right outside, there is a beautiful view overlooking the Missouri River along with a plaque showing The Return to Nazareth as written in Philippians 2:3-11.
 There are beautiful statues and places to sit to reflect and pray.
 Off to the side is also some information about the Lewis and Clark crossing.